mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ### Boltz et al. 2019

-determined collective influencers (CI), defined as network nodes that damage the integrity of the underlying networks to the utmost degree
+determined **collective influencers (CI)**, defined as network nodes that damage the integrity of the underlying networks to the utmost degree

-Morone and Makse22 introduced an optimization method to determine an optimized set of nodes termed collective influencers (CI).
-Such nodes were obtained via optimal percolation theory through the investigation of their propensity to damage the underlying network, strongly emphasizing the role of weakly con- nected nodes.
+Morone and Makse22 introduced **an optimization method to determine an optimized set of nodes termed collective influencers (CI).
+Such nodes were obtained via optimal percolation theory through the investigation of their propensity to damage the underlying network, strongly emphasizing the role of weakly con- nected nodes**.
 Wondering if collective influencers in protein-protein interaction network carry biological signif- icance, we expected that collective protein influencers were enriched with e.g. disease or essential genes.
 Within the human interactome, CI proteins were indeed enriched with essential, regulatory, signaling and disease genes as well as drug targets, strongly suggesting that such well-defined protein groups have significance.
 Furthermore, we found that CI proteins were evolutionarily conserved as CI proteins in evolutionarily conserved networks in different organisms.
 Results

 , a set of collective influencers (CI) is defined as the minimum set of nodes that, upon deletion, destroy the largest connected component of the underlying network22